Talks + Events

 Location: Studio 6, Temple Bar Gallery + Studios

-Free admission, suggested donation €5 on the door, click here to book your ticket.
+Free admission, suggested donation €5 for the ILFD on the door, click here to book your ticket.

 Temple Bar Gallery + Studios is delighted to partner with International Literature Festival Dublin to bring you this event as part of our current exhibition staring forms.
 We are pleased to welcome ILFD writer-in-residence, Tomoka Shibasaki, to give a reading from her novel Spring Garden.
 Shibasaki is a Japanese writer and winner of Noma Literary New Face Prize and the Akutagawa Prize.